GeekRhapsody/es-theme-tiled/Readme.md

 Assets for the Controllers style taken from es-de-moderntheme-nsoicons: https://github.com/szymon-kulak/es-de-moderntheme-nsoicons by Szymon Kulak

+Assets and code structure for system indicators taken from canvas-es: https://github.com/Siddy212/canvas-es by Siddy212

 Used screenshots for systems : https://www.screenscraper.fr/

 Thanks to mikakunin for the additional system art